 It's also recommended that babies should be breastfed for the first six months of life, if possible.
 Breastfeeding helps prevent infection with rotavirus and other stomach bugs.

 Who needs the rotavirus vaccine?

 People are usually given the vaccine as young babies, in several doses, for maximum protection.

-Vaccination schedules can vary between countries.
-For example, in the UK, the rotavirus vaccine is given in two doses.
+Vaccination schedules can vary between countries, and depending on which brand of vaccine is used.